High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise

 \subsection{Algorithms performance without irreducible noise}

-In this section, we aim to validate our complexity bounds in Theorems \ref{thm: 1st} and \ref{thm: 1st_subexp}, which state that achieving first-order $\epsilon$-stationarity requires at most $\mathcal{O}(\epsilon^{-2})$ iterations, while achieving second-order $\epsilon$-stationarity requires at most $\mathcal{O}(\epsilon^{-3})$ iterations with high probability.~To allow for~arbitrarily~small~$\epsilon$, we set $\epsilon_f = \epsilon_g = \epsilon_h = 0$.
-We vary $\epsilon \in \{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}\}$ and~report~the~average stopping~time~in Figure \ref{fig:cutest}.
+In this section, we aim to validate our complexity bounds in Theorems \ref{thm: 1st} and \ref{thm: 1st_subexp}, which state that achieving first-order $\epsilon$-stationarity requires at most $\mathcal{O}(\epsilon^{-2})$ iterations, while achieving second-order $\epsilon$-stationarity requires at most $\mathcal{O}(\epsilon^{-3})$ iterations with high probability.
+To allow for arbitrarily small $\epsilon$, we set $\epsilon_f = \epsilon_g = \epsilon_h = 0$.
+We vary $\epsilon \in \{10^{-1}, 10^{-2}$, $10^{-3}, 10^{-4}\}$ and report the average stopping time in Figure \ref{fig:cutest}.

 First, we observe that as $\epsilon$ decreases, all methods require more iterations to converge.
 Specifically, when $\epsilon$ is reduced by a factor of 10, Figure \ref{fig:cutest} shows that the stopping time of TR-SSQP increases by a factor between 10 and 100, while that of TR-SSQP2 increases by approximately 100.
-This~behavior aligns with our theoretical results, though it is important to emphasize that our analysis provides~only a \textit{worst-case guarantee}.
-Due to this worst-case nature, the actual iteration complexity may grow~more slowly than predicted when gradually decreasing $\epsilon$.
+This behavior aligns with our theoretical results, though it is important to emphasize that our analysis provides only a \textit{worst-case guarantee}.
+Due to this worst-case nature, the actual iteration complexity may grow more slowly than predicted when gradually decreasing $\epsilon$.

-Second, we observe that for TR-SSQP methods, performance varies across the four Hessian~approximations.
-TR-SSQP-Id and LS-SSQP exhibit comparable performance, while TR-SSQP-SR1~exhibits the most unstable performance when $\epsilon$ is small.
-This instability is largely attributed to~the Hessian updating scheme, which can accumulate estimation errors over iterations.
-In contrast,~TR-SSQP with the averaged Hessian (TR-SSQP-AveH) achieves the best performance, followed by TR-SSQP-EstH, with their advantage becoming particularly pronounced as $\epsilon$ decreases.~This~highlights the benefits of fully exploring Hessian information in algorithm designs.
+Second, we observe that for TR-SSQP methods, performance varies across the four Hessian approximations.
+TR-SSQP-SR1 exhibits the most unstable performance when $\epsilon$ is small.
+This instability is largely attributed to the Hessian updating scheme, which can accumulate estimation errors over iterations.
+In contrast, TR-SSQP with the averaged Hessian (TR-SSQP-AveH) achieves the best performance, followed by TR-SSQP-EstH, with their advantage becoming particularly pronounced as $\epsilon$ decreases.
+This highlights the benefits of fully exploring Hessian information in algorithm designs.
 We discuss the insights behind the differences between EstH and AveH in more detail in Remark \ref{Hessian_approximation}.